 - 1. Checking the calendar: By checking the calendar, you can find a study schedule for the class and the dates when assignments are due.
-The material covered each week is roughly comparable, so that you can allocate time evenly to all of the Modules.
+The material covered each week is roughly comparable, so that you can allocate time evenly to all of the Learning Modules.
 Even though there is a certain measure of flexibility in taking the quizzes, it is highly recommended that you try to follow the study schedule as closely as possible.
 It is easy to fall behind, but difficult to catch up.
 The calendar also lists the dates for the midterm and final exam.
-Any changes to this calendar will be posted on 'Announcements' section. - 2.
-Completing Lesson: By clicking on the "Modules" link on the homepage, the student will find a set of 13 lessons, some of which may not be available until we reach them on syllabus.
-There are four parts to each lesson that student will need to complete. - (1) Textbook Reading: The student should read the textbook chapters that correspond to the particular Module to be covered.
-Some Modules cover multiple chapters of the textbook.
+Any changes to this calendar will be posted. - 2.
+Completing Lesson: By clicking on the "Learning Modules" link on the homepage, the student will find a set of 15 lessons, some of which may not be available until we reach them on syllabus.
+There are four parts to each lesson that student will need to complete. - (1) Textbook Reading: The student should read the textbook chapters that correspond to the particular Learning Module to be covered.
+Some Learning Modules cover multiple chapters of the textbook.
 So please check corresponding textbook chapters in each module.
 The textbook is the essential source of information for the course.
-You need to take only the quizzes, midterm, and final to complete the course.
-All the questions contained in those various examinations are based on material contained in the textbook.
-Yet, for most students, the Modules (Lecture notes), practice quizzes, and videos will be very useful in reinforcing one's knowledge. - (2) Lecture Notes: The student should read the lecture notes found under the Module.
+You only need to complete the quizzes, midterm, and final to complete the course.
+And all the questions contained in those various examinations are based on material contained in the textbook.
+Yet, for most students, the Learning Modules, practice quizzes, and videos will be very useful in reinforcing one's knowledge. - (2) Lecture Notes: The student should read the lecture notes found under the Learning Module.
 The content material is subdivided into smaller topics to help you organize the chapter material.
-The lecture notes are basically summaries of the material being covered in the text and they serve as a good orientation, a different rendition of the material, and a good review.
-But, on some lessons, I present some complementary material beyond the textbook.
-For instance, the textbook ch.
-6 does not cover the concept of budget constraint, which is a very important concept to understand consumer behaviors.
-So, on lesson #6 lecture note, I give you some explanations of budget constraint.
-The practice and actual timed quiz may cover some extended concepts, which are covered on lecture notes although the textbook does not explain them directly. - (3) Practice Quiz: The student should take the practice quiz associated with the lesson.
-The practice quizzes are very similar to the actual quizzes that the student will take.
+The lecture notes are summaries of the material being covered in the text and they serve as a good orientation, a different rendition of the material, and a good review.
+Most lessons will also contain an audio introduction where I attempt to put the material in the context of current events that are relevant. - (3) Practice Quiz: The student should take the practice quiz associated with the lesson.
+(Module #1 and #2 do not have the corresponding practice quiz because those modules are for reviewing basic concepts in micro course) The practice quizzes are very similar to the actual quizzes that the student will take.
 It is highly recommended that you take the practice quiz before taking the actual quiz, since it will give you a good idea as to whether the material is fully understood or requires more review.
 By completing the practice quiz, you will immediately receive a result.
 The practice quizzes are not recorded and you can take them as often as you like. - (4) Actual Timed Quiz: The student should take the timed quiz in order to complete the lesson.
-There are thirteen quizzes which are required to take and they will compose 15% of the student's total score. - i) Note that the actual quiz is more difficult than the practice quiz.
+There are thirteen quizzes which are required to take and they will compose 15% of the student's total score.
+(Module #1 and #2 do not provide the timed quiz also.) - i) Note that the actual quiz is more difficult than the practice quiz.
 Most quizzes are timed for 40 minutes and the student will be required to answer 20 questions.
 A few quizzes of corresponding to multiple chapters have more than 20 questions and are timed for 60 minutes.
 Do not open the quiz before you plan on taking it!
 Once you begin a quiz, the timer starts and you will be unable to stop it.
 Make sure you are ready to take the quiz and you have a stable computer circumstance before you start it.